iPakTulane/Neobis_iOS_Calculating/README.md

 - Results will be displayed on the calculator screen.
 - Use the provided functionalities to clear the input or modify the current calculation.

-## Frameworks
-List any additional frameworks or dependencies used in the project.

 ## How to Install
 To get started with the project, follow these steps:
 - Clone the repository to your local machine